padajar/padajar.github.io/_posts/2020-07-29-choices-arbitraryness-storytelling.md

 To be honest, I'd rather be on the side of doing the things I love; I just can't figure out why doing that is so hard.
 Shouldn't doing the things I want to do just be the default?

-Or maybe it's just that I just can’t decide what I want to do.
+Or maybe it's just that I just can’t decide what I want to do, and I've just been spending my time in the in-between.
 And we're back full circle to choices.

 ---

 I don't think there really is a conclusion to all of this.
-I can't end this with a "solution" or even "advice" -- obviously, I haven't figured out how to deal with these in my own life.
+I can't end this with a "solution" or even "advice" — obviously, I haven't figured out how to deal with these in my own life.
 Some of these things aren't even well-defined problems, much less ones with well-defined solutions.
-I think I just mostly wanted to acknowledge the existence of these forces in my life, these things that constrain the things I do, things that change the paths I go down in life.
+I think I just mostly wanted to acknowledge the existence of these forces in my life, these things that constrain the things I do, these things that change the paths I go down in life.

 [^1]: His example also goes further, and includes a £21 budget item for coffee.
 The idea is same, but just more extreme.